Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 - Step 1: Access the Hub GUI: `Setup & Configuration > Kubernetes Management > TKG Registrations > Register TKG Instance` to get the registration url
 - Step 2: Go to VCenter: `workload management > Supervisors > Configure > Tanzu Mission Control Registration`, and add that registration url.

-There is an alternative process to be followed via CLI with a yaml.
-(Insert info here)
+There is an alternative process to be followed via CLI, which you can find in the focicial documentation linked above.

 ## Tanzu Platform Concepts and Relationships to keep handy
 As a Platform Engineer we need to be able to configure the Platform and prepare repeatable and configurable environmments for the application team to deploy applications into.
 These are the Spaces.
 But they are not the only construct that Platform Engineers need to get familiar with.
 Throughout this lab we will get introuced to all of them through the lens of the Platform Engineer.
 At a high level we need to know what these are:
-- Cluster Groups: are groupings of Kubernetes Clusters with provided Capabilities installed on those Clusters.
+- Cluster Groups: are groupings of Kubernetes Clusters with provided Software (Capabilities) installed on those Clusters.
 They enable platform engineers to curate what combination of Capabilities will be provided by their platform.
 - Capabilities: are named groups that describe the APIs and features available from the Platform.
     - In order to curate the APIs available to users, Spaces require Capabilities (indirectly, via profiles).
 This has the effect of determining precisely which Kubernetes APIs will be exposed to users and their tools in a given Space.
     - In order to support the APIs required to run the applications and handle the resources within a Space, Clusters provide Capabilities.
 A Cluster that provides Capabilities ensures the Custom Resource Definitions (CRDs) and their respective controllers are available to the applications that run in a Space on that cluster.